HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Real Topology  Graph/README.md

 * `Main_MLP_Fully.py`: code for running consensus on a fully connected graph.
 * `Main_MLP_line.py`: code for running consensus on a line graph.

+## GNN Model 2
+A four input two output GNN model for the following cases:

+1) Fully Connected Graph:

+Trained GNN model on fully connected graph data.

+* `MLP_Model.py`: code for building and training GNN model.
+* `Main_MLP_Cyclic.py `: code for running consensus on a cyclic graph.
+* `Main_MLP_Fully.py`: code for running consensus on a fully connected graph.
+* `Main_MLP_line.py`: code for running consensus on a line graph.

+2) Cyclic Graph:

+Trained GNN model on cyclic graph data.

+* `MLP_Model.py`: code for building and training GNN model.
+* `Main_MLP_Cyclic.py `: code for running consensus on a cyclic graph.
+* `Main_MLP_Fully.py`: code for running consensus on a fully connected graph.
+* `Main_MLP_line.py`: code for running consensus on a line graph.